volkerschulz/WordPress-Error-Reporting/README.md

 PR are welcome against the [develop branch](https://github.com/volkerschulz/WordPress-Error-Reporting/tree/develop) of this project.

+## Credits

+Special Thanks to [NRTRX](https://wordpress.stackexchange.com/users/62948/nrtrx) for the idea with the MU plugin and to [CK MacLeod](https://stackoverflow.com/users/3692443/ck-macleod) for pointing that out [here](https://stackoverflow.com/questions/77336959/disable-wordpress-php-deprecated-messages-from-debug-log/77340500#comment136411953_77336959).

 ## Security

 If you discover a security vulnerability within this package, please send an email to security@volkerschulz.de.
 All security vulnerabilities will be promptly addressed.
 Please do not disclose security-related issues publicly until a fix has been announced.